Parkland high school shooting: Political reaction

-President Donald Trump and First Lady Melania visit victim Madeleine Wilford at Broward Health North Medical Center, two days after the shooting.
+President Donald Trump and First Lady Melania Trump visit victim Madeleine Wilford at Broward Health North Medical Center, two days after the shooting.

 President Trump offered his prayers and condolences to the victims' families, writing, "no child, teacher or anyone else should ever feel unsafe in an American school."
 In a televised address, he mentioned school safety and mental health issues.
 Florida Governor Rick Scott ordered that flags at state buildings be flown at half-staff.
 Two days after the shooting, Trump and the first lady Melania visited Broward Health North, a hospital where eight of the shooting victims were admitted.
 They met with two victims and Trump praised doctors and law enforcement officials for their responses to the attack.

 On February 22, Trump met with students and others for a "listening session" at the White House.
 He suggested arming up to 20% of the teachers to stop "maniacs" from attacking students.
 The following day, he called a "gun-free" school a "magnet" for criminals and tweeted, "Highly trained, gun adept, teachers/coaches would solve the problem instantly, before police arrive."

 BBC News characterized Republican politicians' reactions as focusing on mental health issues while dodging debate on gun control, with the reasoning that it was either "too political or too soon."
 Republican House Speaker Paul Ryan said that this was the time to "step back and count our blessings" instead of "taking sides and fighting each other politically."
 Republican Florida Senator Marco Rubio said that "most" proposals on stricter gun laws "would not have prevented" this shooting nor "any of those in recent history" and that lawmakers should take action with "focus on the violence part" alongside guns.
 Republican Kentucky Governor Matt Bevin declared that the country should re-evaluate "the things being put in the hands of our young people," specifically "quote-unquote video games" that "have desensitized people to the value of human life."
 Republican Senator Pat Roberts of Kansas said he supported age restrictions on the ownership of AR-15-style rifles, saying "Certainly nobody under 21 should have an AR-15."
 Republican Senator from Oklahoma James Lankford said on NBC News' Meet the Press he was open to requiring more comprehensive background checks for firearm purchases, saying "The problem is not owning an AR-15, it's the person who owns it."
 Republican governor of Ohio John Kasich called for restrictions on the sales of AR-15-style rifles, saying on CNN "if all of a sudden, you couldn't buy an AR-15, what would you lose?
 Would you feel as though your Second Amendment rights would be eroded because you couldn't buy a God-darn AR-15?"
 Republican Representative Brian Mast from Florida, a former resident of Parkland and an Army veteran, wrote in an op-ed in The New York Times that he supported a ban on the sale of civilian versions of military rifles, writing: